webprogramming260/startup/README.md

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

+For this deliverable I did the following.
+I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
 - [ ] A concise and compelling elevator pitch
 - [ ] Description of key features